DavidWells/analytics/site/main/source/using-plugins.md

 The `analytics` library is extendable via plugins.

-This guide will walk through installing & using plugins
+This guide will walk through installing & using plugins.

 ## Installation & Usage